tewha/tewha.net/_posts/2015/2015-01-17-how-to-fix-uitableview-rows-changing-size.md

 title: "How to fix UITableView rows changing size"
 ---

-Do you haven app where the row heights in a table view shift, especially when navigating away from a view controller?
+Do you have an app where the row heights in a table view shift, especially when navigating away from a view controller?

 This seems to be an iOS bug and is caused by using autolayout within a table cell without a `tableView:estimatedHeightForRowAtIndexPath:` method.